-Fetch/state errors when output params returned
+Fetch/state errors when output parameters are returned

-If a query does not return row data, then it should use the CallableStatement.executeUpdate() or execute() methods rather than the executeQuery() method.
+If a query does not return row data, then it should use the CallableStatement.executeUpdate or execute methods rather than the executeQuery method.

-As required by the JDBC standards, jConnect throws a SQL exception if an executeQuery() has no result sets.
+As required by the JDBC standards, jConnect throws a SQL exception if executeQuery has no result sets.